nextcloud/documentation/admin_manual/configuration/configuration_preview.rst

           of other file types such as PDF, SVG or various office documents.
           Due to security concerns those providers have been disabled by default and are considered unsupported.
-          While those providers are still available, it is  discouraged to enable one of those providers.
-Therfore these providers are also not documented.
+          While those providers are still available, we discourage enabling them, and they are not documented.

 Parameters
 ----------
-Please notice that the ownCloud preview system comes already with sensible defaults and therefore it is usually unecessary to adjust those configuration values.
+Please notice that the ownCloud preview system comes already with sensible defaults, and therefore it is usually unecessary to adjust those configuration values.

 Disabling previews:
 ~~~~~~~~~~~~~~~~~~~
 Under certain circumstances, for example if the server has only very limited
 resources, you might want to consider disabling the generation of previews.
-This can be done by  setting the configuration option 'enable_previews' in
-config.php to false:
+Set the configuration option 'enable_previews' in config.php to false:

 .. code-block:: php